NordicESMhub/geofag-docs/models/flexpart.rst

 Running FLEXPART
 ----------------
-Running serial on FLEXPART Saga require you to make a job script:
+To run FLEXPART Saga you would first need to make a job script:

 ::